tangrams/osm-webgl-demos/README.md

 ### Installation

+1. Copy this repository into a directory
+ * with git: `git clone https://github.com/tangrams/osm-webgl-demos.git`
+ * or download the zip: [http://tiny.cc/osmwebgl](http://tiny.cc/osmwebgl)

-Copy these files into a directory and start a webserver in that directory.
+2. Start a webserver in that directory.

-Easy python server:

-    python -m SimpleHTTPServer 8000
+ * Easy python server: `python -m SimpleHTTPServer 8000`

 Then navigate in a WebGL-supporting browser to: [http://localhost:8000](http://localhost:8000)